Symbolic powers of codimension two Cohen-Macaulay ideals: Remarks on the hypotheses

 \begin{example} We now recall examples of radical ideals $I(m)$ of points in $\P^2$ given in \cite{NS}.
 The results of \cite{NS} show that the powers of $I(m)^{(m)}$ are all symbolic but $I(m)^{(m)}$ is not a power of a complete intersection and (as long as $m>3$) the criterion given in \cite[Proposition 3.5]{HaHu13} does not apply.
 (For example, for $m=4$, we have $\alpha(I(4))=16$ and $\beta(I(4))=20$, but $m^2n=16(19)$.)
 Fix some integer $m \ge 3$ and consider the ideal

 This ideal is the homogeneous ideal of a set of $m^2 + 3$ points, which has been dubbed a Fermat point configuration.
-By Corollary \ref{prop:compare lci} (c), we know $I(m)^{(2)} \neq I(m)^2$.
-However, the symbolic Rees algebra of $I(m)$ is Noetherian \cite[Theorem 4.3]{NS}.
-In fact, for each positive integer $j$ one has by \cite[Proposition 4.1]{NS}
+By Theorem \ref{thm:gen all powers equal} (c), we know $I(m)^{(2)} \neq I(m)^2$.
+However, for each positive integer $j$ one has by \cite[Proposition 4.1]{NS}

 \end{example}